Ginger Smith, MSW

 Operations Director

-Judith Panthauer brings decades of expertise in both social services and floral design to SOAR Together, joining the team in 2024 to help oversee our growing Flower Power program across Fairfield County.
+Judith Panthauer brings decades of expertise in both social services and floral design to SOAR Together, joining the team in early 2024 to help oversee our growing programs across Fairfield County.

 Judith was an undergraduate major in psychology and sociology, and from there she earned a Master of Social Work degree from Columbia University.
 As a clinical social worker, she had a long and meaningful career working with individuals and families in a variety of settings, from mental health centers to schools, and ultimately, into years of private practice.